Your credit score is one of the most important measures of your financial health because it tells lenders how responsibly you handle your finances.

 Things you do not want to include late or missed payments; high credit card balances; having anything in collections; judgments against you — obviously, all of those things are very bad for your credit.

-•Do anything possible to avoid late payments – worst-case scenario, put all your payments on your best credit card and then pay the balance off every month — although, that’s not really the ideal situation.
-The ideal situation is getting yourself organized enough to treat your household like a small business and pay everything on time.
+•Do anything possible to avoid late payments.
+Worst-case scenario: Put all your payments on your best credit card and then pay the balance off every month.
+Although, that’s not really the ideal situation.
+The ideal situation is getting yourself organized enough to treat your household like a small business.
+In addition, pay everything on time.

 •Do not procrastinate when dealing with delinquencies!
-Nobody wants to deal with a headache like that, but delinquencies have a way of coming back from the dead — this time for more money.
+Nobody wants to deal with a headache like that, but delinquencies have a way of coming back from the dead.
+Plus, this time for more money.

 •Pay off your credit card balances – it makes you look good.
 If you can’t do that, just make sure to keep your total balance at 30% or less of your credit limit.
 The credit agencies call that your “credit utilization balance.”